 1. Phasing – You obviously can’t have phasing issues if you only have on microphone.
 This can be a problem on drum recording set ups that have a large number of mics on the kick, snare, toms, and overheads.
 This can save you a long time when it comes time to mixing the drums later.

 2. Punch – Many think that using only one mic can help you translate the punchy nature of drums into a recording.
 This actually stems from the phasing issue that was stated above.
-Phasing does tend to soften the attack of whatever track it is appearing on.
+Phasing issues tend to soften the attack of whatever track it is appearing on.

 It’s also important to note than, when some producers use an ornate drum mic set up, they can get a little to cute when it comes to the placement of the drum mics.
 Sometimes producers can get a little to creative with their drum mic placement causing them to get an unnatural sound on their recordings.
 Having only one microphone obviously eliminates this concern.